Build Process for SuiteApp Projects with Single Page Applications

 npm run deploy

-This task bundles the project and runs suitecloud project:deploy to deploy the SuiteApp to the target NetSuite account.
+npm run deploy runs the deploy script defined in package.json.
+This script first runs npm run bundle and then runs suitecloud project:deploy to deploy the SuiteApp to the target NetSuite account.

 npm run test

-This task runs unit tests from the /test/unit folder using the Jest testing framework.
+npm run test runs the test script defined in package.json.
+This script runs unit tests from the /test/unit folder using the Jest testing framework.

 Related Topics